Firthcliffe, New York

 Firthcliffe is a hamlet (and census-designated place) in Orange County, New York United States.
 The population was 5,022 at the 2020 Census.
-It is part of the Poughkeepsie–Newburgh–Middletown, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.

 Firthcliffe is in the Town of Cornwall.

 Geography

 Firthcliffe is located at 41°26′24″N 74°2′2″W (41.440084, -74.033783).

 According to the United States Census Bureau, the CDP has a total area of 3.0 sqmi, of which, 3.0 sqmi of it is land and 0.04 sqmi of it (0.99%) is water.

 Firthcliffe is named after the now defunct Firth Carpet Company, located on Mill Street, that built many of the homes on Firth street in the Firthcliffe area of the Town of Cornwall.